Ecological Restoration Alliance

 Botanic gardens around the world have signed an historic agreement to restore the world’s damaged ecosystems.

-Responding to a United Nations target to restore at least 15 percent of the world’s damaged ecosystems by 2020, the following institutions have agreed to work together to form a new Ecological Restoration Alliance:
+Responding to a United Nations target to restore at least 15 percent of the world’s damaged ecosystems by 2020, botanic gardens have agreed to work together to form a new Ecological Restoration Alliance (ERA).

 The Alliance has ambitious aims, with a plan to restore 100 damaged, degraded or destroyed ecosystems.
 Restoration projects will be conducted on six continents, drawing on the proven restoration knowledge, capacity and experience of the allied botanic gardens, arboreta and seed banks (see examples of current work below).
 The places to be targeted include tropical forests, prairies, wild places within cities, wetlands and coastal sites – ecosystems that are under threat and are no longer able to provide essential services and resources for sustaining human livelihoods and biodiversity.